10 years of experience and counting

 to deal with people no matter their background and experience

 I enjoyed seeing how everything I learned can become obsolete if I immerse in a new culture.

 Everything I knew from working in an industry inspired me to search for different perspectives when I had to deal with an unknown field.
 I learned the hard way that some innovative ideas won’t make it and budgets will run out eventually.

 Knowing what personality traces I wasn’t compatible with made me more cautious when meeting new people.
 Which is very effective considering the time and energy that we won’t consume from each other if we feel it won’t be a match.

-I’m still learning to have more patience and control those impulses that are better off erased before sending an email.
+I kept in control those impulses that are better off erased before sending an email, but I'm still learning to have more patience.

 With 20 I knew I had to start gathering experience and enjoy work while doing it.

 With 20 plus 10 years of experience, I still enjoy work, I still call marketing all that I know and love doing because I know how many activities this covers.

 I’m still fuelled by the passion to do things better.

 And with 30 and a few projects behind me, I felt ready to start a new blog and turn it into a community of like-minded females who somehow became or ended up travellers or expats.